kaufland-ecommerce/esque/README.md

 attempt at it.

 Options:
---recreate-config   Overwrites the config with the sample config.
 --version           Show the version and exit.
 -v, --verbose       Return stack trace on error.
 --no-verify         Skip all verification dialogs and answer them with yes.